-Long time judge of the Supreme Court, Ms. Sophia A.B Akuffo has been named the new Chief Justice of the Republic of Ghana, by President Nana Akufo-Addo.
+Longtime judge of the Supreme Court, Ms. Sophia A.B Akuffo has been named the new Chief Justice of the Republic of Ghana, by President Nana Akufo-Addo.
 Justice Sophia Akuffo becomes the second female Chief Justice of the federation after incumbent Chief Justice Wood.

 The appointment is in accordance with Article 144 (1) of the 1992 Constitution which states that “the Chief Justice shall be appointed by the President, acting in consultation with the Council of State and with the approval of Parliament”.

-Ms. Akuffo’s nomination is to be presented to the House of parliament for onward approval when the house resumes by the end of May.
+Ms. Akuffo’s nomination is to be presented to the House of Parliament for onward approval when the house resumes by the end of May.
 If her appointment stands, she will succeed outgoing Chief Justice Georgina Theodore Wood who will retire in June.
 She will also be the 5th and 13th Chief Justice in the fourth republic and in the history of Ghana, respectively.

 Justice Sophia Akuffo was selected from 12 most senior judges of the federation who were all qualified for the Chief Justice position.
-Prior to Akuffo’s selection, there were rumours that Justices Jones Dotse and Anin Yeboah are the president’s targets for the high calling.
+Prior to Akuffo’s selection, there were rumors that Justices Jones Dotse and Anin Yeboah are the president’s targets for the high calling.
 But on the contrary, Sophia who has been a Judge of the Supreme Court of Ghana for over two decades was picked, as she is the next most senior judge in all the 12.
 The most senior, Justice William Atuguba was not picked as his retirement is very close.

 Justice Anin Yeboah rather earned the position of FIFA’s Disciplinary Committee Chairman.